End of School Year Stress in Pennsylvania (2026) | Mental Health Support for Students & Families

 In Allegheny County and surrounding western Pennsylvania communities, therapists say many families feel emotionally stretched thin during May due to overlapping school responsibilities, work schedules, and upcoming summer transitions.

-📍 Students in Fayette County, Greene County, Indiana County, Lawrence County, and Venango County may also experience stress related to changing routines, academic pressure, and uncertainty about the next school year.
+📍 Students in Fayette County, Greene County, Indiana County, Washington County, and Westmoreland County may also experience stress related to changing routines, academic pressure, summer schedule changes, and uncertainty about the next school year.

 ⚠️ Signs of School-Related Burnout